OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 | SBE 63  |   |   |   |   |   | X | Link |
 |  RBRcoda T.ODO |   |   |   |   | X |   | Link |
 |  Contros Hydroflash (1) |   |   | X |   |   |   | Link |
+*Table 1: List of the known sensor/glider combinations.
+We aim to cover all combinations in this document.*

 ## Aanderaa Optodes
 Aanderaa optodes are the most widely used oxygen sensor on gliders and a large body of work has now been dedicated to their characterisation (e.g. [@Bittig2018]).